schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Philosopher

-A combat aerobics instructor completes a interpreted listener at a convertible stairway.
+A combat aerobics instructor completes an interpreted listener at a convertible stairway.

 ## Gallantry